UC Master Gardeners, Santa Clara County, CA

 8) Sugar Baby

-Experimenter Comments – Plants produced three 6–8 lbs melons, 7–8" in diameter, round, dark bright red fleshed fruits.
+Experimenter Comments – Plants produced three 6–8 lbs melons, 7–8 inch diameter, round, dark bright red fleshed fruits.
 Plants not as prolific as expected.
 Melons appeared overripe before testing began.
 The fruit was harvested 122–157 days after seeding.

 Sweet Siberian watermelon